ericraio/marketinghacker.co/source/articles/how-to-get-better-search-results-using-amp.html.markdown

 -- Let's face it.
 The slow web sucks.

-The Web has gotten to be very bloated.
-We download so much crap every time we visit a new webpage.
+The Web has gotten to be bloated.
+We download so much crap every time we visit a new web page.
 Of course, we can hack around and engineers can try to get you to download more data just before you need it.